Lebkuchen Cookies – This is my paternal grandmother’s recipe for traditional German Christmas cookies with a lemon sugar glaze.

 What is Lebkuchen?

 Traditionally lebkuchen is a German Christmas cookie sweetened with honey and brown sugar.
 It has a slightly spicy flavor thanks to a blend of warm spices known as Lebkuchen spice.
-These soft cookies were invented in the 13th century by medieval monks in Franconia, Germany.
+These soft cookies were invented sometime in the 13th or 14th century by medieval monks in Franconia, Germany.

-Today, many regions of Germany have their own lebkuchen recipe.
-Some versions have orange peel or lemon peel, others are topped with chocolate, etc. The version I make and the one here comes from my paternal grandmother who didn’t add any fruit but did top hers with sliced almonds and a lemon sugar glaze.
+Today, lebkuchen is a staple at Christmas Markets throughout Germany and Central Europe.
+Many regions of Germany have their own lebkuchen recipe.
+Some versions have orange peel or lemon peel, others are topped with a chocolate glaze, etc. The version I make and the one here comes from my paternal grandmother.
+I am not entirely sure where hers originated from.
+She didn’t add any fruit to her German lebkuchen recipe but did add sliced almonds and a tangy lemon sugar glaze to the top of each cookie.

+A good lebkuchen has a nice brown color, which comes from the honey in this recipe.
 You may notice a slight difference in my cookie glaze color.
 If you glaze your cookies when they are too warm, the icing turns more brown.
 Completely cooled cookies have that nice white glaze.
-Either way, they taste the same.
+I wanted to show you both ways just in case.
+No matter what way you ice them, they taste fantastic!

 How to Make German Lebkuchen Cookies